 Being a dad is a rewarding, challenging, and fun job.
 I wouldn’t trade it for the world.
 Being a father is filled with many experiences, some better than others.
 As we all desire to be the best dads we can be, to be All Pro Dads, we do our best to create experiences for our kids to enjoy.

-If we are honest some of these experiences are intended for us just as much as they are for our kids.
+If we are honest, some of these experiences are intended for both father and child.
 I think that is the reason we, as dads, get labeled as adult kids.
 Because we seem to have just as much fun as our kids.
 Here are 10 things that every dad and kid should experience together.

 1. A road trip.

 Remember road trips as a kid?
 I do.
-I remember the summer of 1985, when I was 10-years-old, and our family packed up our blue station wagon and drove cross country from Indiana to California to visit family.
-At the time, two of my favorite things to eat were turkey sandwiches and grapes, and I had my fill of them on that trip.
-We had so much fun and those memories are still with me today.
+I remember the summer of 1985 when I was 10 years old, and our family packed up our blue station wagon and drove cross country from Indiana to California to visit family.
+At the time, two of my favorite things to eat was turkey sandwiches and grapes, and I had my fill of them on that trip.
+We had so much fun, and those memories are still with me today.